 Your body experiences many changes during pregnancy and for several weeks postpartum.
 Some you may have been expecting but others may have been a complete surprise.
-Are you wondering why you have a rash on your stomach after a C-section?
+It can be concerning to see a rash on stomach after C-section.

 Stress, hormones, immune responses, and allergies can all play a role in how your body responds postpartum.
 A rash on your stomach after a C-section is normal and can be caused by hives, allergic reactions, dermatitis, heat rash, or PUPPP.
 Discomfort from these rashes can be treated with anti-inflammatory creams, steroids, or antibiotics.

 Read on to learn what may cause a rash on your stomach after a C-section, how long it will last, and how to relieve the itching.
 You’ll also learn why these rashes occur and when it’s important to seek medical treatment for them.

 Table of Contents

 Why is your stomach so itchy after a C-section?

 For many, there are a lot of discomforts that go with pregnancy and for several weeks postpartum especially after a C-section.
 Hormones tend to wreak havoc and create new ways that your body reacts to even the most mundane things.

 After your C-section, you may notice some intense itching on your stomach.
 There can be several causes of itching after a C-section.
 It may be due to hives, an allergic reaction, or even a new allergy you’ve developed during pregnancy.
 Itching can also be a common occurrence during the healing process at your incision site.

 We’ll investigate some of the more common causes of an itchy stomach after a C-section below and suggest some treatments you can use to relieve itching and discomfort at home.

 Is it normal to get a rash on stomach after C-section?